Longitudinal bulk strain solitons in a hyperelastic rod with quadratic and cubic nonlinearities: Extended Korteweg - de Vries - type equation and solitons

+where the dimensional $\xi = x - c t$ and $c^2 = E/\rho$.
 Note that since $U$ is a longitudinal displacement the function $u$ can be treated as a longitudinal strain.
 The equation (\ref{eq_ekdv}) has been derived and studied mainly in the context of waves in fluids (see \cite{B, LB, KB, LY, GPP, GKKS, KRI, KST} and references therein), and is often referred to as an extended Korteweg - de Vries (eKdV) equation.
 To the best of our knowledge, this is the first derivation of this equation in the context of waves in solids.
+Some other extended models have been obtained in \cite{D, DH}.

 Studying solitary wave solutions of the derived equation directly is a complicated task, and therefore here we aim to reduce the eKdV equation \eqref{eq_ekdv} to the Gardner equation using direct and inverse near-identity transformations of the form